 - Service (to the profession, your university, or department)

 - Professional Membership

-Use your statement of purpose to tell us about your research interests and how your interests match with our department and specific faculty.
-Some pointers:
+Your Statement of Purpose should take the form of a mini research proposal that tells us about your research interests and how they match with our department and specific faculty.
+Some guidelines:

-- Length is variable, but most of our applicants submit statements of purpose that are around 600-1000 words.
+- Length is variable, but we suggest applicants submit statements of purpose that are around 600-1000 words.

 - You are writing to professors.
 Use clear, professional language.

 - Have a trusted professor, colleague, or friend read your proposal and give you corrections and/or comments before you finalize and submit the statement of purpose.

 - What is your preparation for the PhD program?
 Talk about (a) your background and training in anthropology and related fields (e.g., biology, ecology, geology, genetics, psychology, etc.), along with (b) your relevant research experience in terms of class projects, fieldwork, laboratory research, etc. For research experience, discuss your specific role in the work, the scientific questions you asked, the methods you used, the results and conclusions.
 Without duplicating responses from elsewhere in the application, please briefly relate your past experience to the research that you would like to conduct in graduate school, and to your future goals.
 (400-500 words)

 - Specifically describe your background in mathematics, statistics, coding/programming, computational methods, GIS, or any other kind of quantitative methods.
 This background could come from coursework, research experience, or be self-taught.
 (200-300 words)

 - What is your motivation for pursuing a PhD in Anthropology?
 Why is the Penn State Anthropology program in particular a strong fit for your career goals?
 (200 words)